bm2-lab/iGWOS/README.md

 # Integrate Method for OTS Prediction
 Predict CRISPR/Cas9 off-target sites by integrating CFD and DeepCRISPR.
-The genome encode can be referred to DeepCRISPR (https://github.com/bm2-lab/DeepCRISPR)
+The genome encode way can be referred to DeepCRISPR (https://github.com/bm2-lab/DeepCRISPR)

 ## Requirement